symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 - **Importance score calculation does not happen continuously**.
 By default, account importance scores are recalculated every 180 blocks (about every 45 minutes).
 See the ``importanceGrouping`` property in the :ref:`Configuring network properties <config-network-properties>` guide.

-- Finally, as explained in the introduction, **announcing a Harvesting Delegation request does not guarantee being added as a delegated harvester**.
-Nodes are free to comply with the request or even to lie about its status, therefore, |codename| does not provide a mechanism to ask a node this information.
-You will know delegated harvesting is working when you start seeing blocks appear on the chain signed with your remote account's key and your main account starts receiving harvesting fees.
+- Finally, as explained in :ref:`delegated-harvesting-verifying-activation` above, **announcing a Harvesting Delegation request does not guarantee being added as a delegated harvester**.
+Nodes are free to comply with the request or even to lie about its status.